digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Accessible for the public internet & VPCs
 - Hosted on 4 R53 Name Servers NS specific for the zone
 - Resource Records (RR) created within the Hosted Zone
-- Externally registed domains can point at R53 Public Zone
+- Externally registered domains can point at R53 Public Zone

 ### Private hosted Zone